yonaskolb/Stringly/README.md

   day: "Day: {}" # an unnamed placeholder
   escaped: Text with escaped \{braces} # escape braces in text by using \{
   articles: # this is a pluralized string
-    en: You have {articleCount:d} # placeholder will be replace with pluralization en.articleCount: # supports pluralizing multiple placeholders in a single string
+    en: You have {articleCount:d} # placeholder will be replaced with pluralization en.articleCount: # supports pluralizing multiple placeholders in a single string
       none: no articles
       one: one article